timothyckl/ST0503-BED/02 Core Node JS.md

 ```

 ### require()
+The ```require()``` function can be used to import modules in other files.
 When importing a module with require(), Node runs the destination JS file in a new scope and returns what was the final value for module.exports in that file.

 > __Note:__ module.exports is already defined to be a new empty object in every file.
 That is, module.exports = {} is implicitly present.
 By default, every module exports an empty object, in other words, {}.